open-contracting/infrastructure/docs/guidance/implementation.md

 When the procurement system publishes OCDS data, there are two further benefits:

-* OC4IDS Kit’s [convert-from-ocds](https://oc4idskit.readthedocs.io/en/latest/cli.html#convert-from-ocds) command can be used to generate OC4IDS data using the OCDS data as an input, reducing the amount of software development needed.
+* OC4IDS Kit's [convert-from-ocds](https://oc4idskit.readthedocs.io/en/latest/cli.html#convert-from-ocds) command can be used to generate OC4IDS data using the OCDS data as an input, reducing the amount of software development needed.
 * The published OC4IDS data can be linked to the OCDS data from the procurement system, allowing users to dig deeper into detailed data about the contracting processes related to each project.

 ![Infrastructure transparency portal with existing source of OCDS data](../_static/images/implementation_scenario_2.png)

-Nuevo León’s [Infraestructura Abierta platform](https://smpu.nl.gob.mx/transparencia/) implements a similar model:
+Nuevo León's [Infraestructura Abierta platform](https://smpu.nl.gob.mx/transparencia/) implements a similar model:

 * Internal systems collect, combine and publish project and contracting data using OC4IDS and OCDS.
 * The Infraestructura Abierta platform consumes the OC4IDS and OCDS data and provides an interface for users to explore and analyze the data.

-For more information on Nuevo León’s implementation, read the [Technical case study](https://docs.google.com/document/d/1oIBk9gnpiq5dcZkahiZ2kI1v5kwt9NTlRkdKNm4LhVA/edit#).
+For more information on Nuevo León's implementation, read the [Technical case study](https://docs.google.com/document/d/1oIBk9gnpiq5dcZkahiZ2kI1v5kwt9NTlRkdKNm4LhVA/edit#).

 ## Standalone procurement system